Saturday, September 9, 2023

 The much romanticised Mopion Island

 Tyrell Bay is one of those “safe” all-weather harbours.
 It was certainly busier and more developed since our last visit.
-The Cap’n drove through the anchorage checking out suitable options, before settling beside the not-so-young starkers family (yes, more Frenchies).
+The Cap’n drove us through the anchorage checking out suitable options, before settling beside the not-so-young starkers family (yes, more Frenchies).
 The Cap’n & his Motley Crew still have nightmares.
 Fortunately, GS discovered that Grenada was celebrating Carnival in the next week.
-With few regrets, the anchor was raised (much too slowly!!) and we set sail via the appropriately named Kick-‘em-Jenny.
+With few regrets, the anchor was raised (much too slowly by the boys!!) and we set sail via the appropriately named Kick-‘em-Jenny.
 Dangerous to ships and boats, this active underwater volcano is said to occasionally belch large bubbles of gas.
 It was last on Orange Alert in 2018 when we crossed from the Med.
 Thankfully, we missed any action then and now, and settled safely in Clarke Courts Bay, Grenada without incident.

 No comments: